 I’m still at “I think that was a double play, right?”.

 I discovered that keeping one’s eye on the ball isn’t as simple as it sounds.
 (To think that people complain of losing the puck while watching a hockey game!)
 In addition to lacking the skill to predict the trajectory of the ball after it was hit (adjacent friend as ball was hit towards the outfield: “nope”; me: “huh?”), I also found it difficult to see the ball against the ever-changing backdrop of grass, sky and bleachers.
-That despite the fact that I watched the daylit half of the game through Oakley Positive Red Irridium sunglasses, a tint which the Oakley website recommended for baseball.
+That despite the fact that I watched the daylit half of the game through Oakley Positive Red Irridium sunglasses, a tint that the Oakley website recommended for baseball.
 (There’s actually a baseball-specific tint as well, although I really ought to go to a few more games, and maybe acquire a Dodgers jersey, before I invest another set of Oakley replacement lenses.)

 My friends had explained to me that the song was correct, and that, while it needn’t be peanuts and Cracker Jack, part of the being taken out to the ballgame experience is the consumption of a great deal of food of questionable nutritive value.
 The heat made a cold drink a necessity before the game had even started, and one of my friends brought me a Coke when he went on his Dodger Dog run.
 I drank that slowly and gratefully during the first five innings, but couldn’t imagine how one could consume a frankfurter and pay attention to the game at the same time.
 I did allow myself to be distracted by one of the passing vendors, so I had the experience of passing my money down the row in order to be passed a frozen lemonade in return.
 (Thank Heaven he didn’t throw it, or is that move reserved for peanuts?)
 As the lemonade (which was not enough lemon- and too much -ade) required spoon and eyes to consume, I found myself afraid that I’d miss something while I was looking down…which led me again to wonder how I was supposed to eat a hot dog and still pay attention to the field.